How to Identify Mac Issues With Apple’s Hardware Diagnostics Tests

 - VFF001: Possible problem with audio hardware.

 Others codes might raise more questions than answers.
-If you’re getting memory errors, it’s probably worth following up with a more in-depth testing tool.
+If you need to check for memory problems, it’s probably worth following up with a more in-depth testing tool.
 We recommend a free tool called memtest86, which you can run from USB for a detailed scan.

 Fix Your Own Mac Hardware for Free

-Even if your old Mac is dying, you might be surprised what you can get for it if you choose to recycle or sell second-hand.
-If it’s time to say goodbye, you can put that money toward a replacement model.
+Even if your old Mac is dying, you might be surprised what you can get for it if you choose to recycle or sell second-hand .